 - What will you do to ensure the PR strategy works?

 Way before your launch, it is critical to begin developing a PR strategy.
-Way before your launch, it is expected that you have begun action on that strategy.
+It is expected that you have begun action on that strategy at least a month before your launch date.
 You cannot launch a product today and begin your PR efforts today.
 Moreover, you cannot be expecting to launch your product in a week and wait until then to start acting on your PR strategy.

 1. Create a publications list